The Local Projection Residual Bootstrap for AR(1) Models: Introduction

-Our second set of results shows that the LP-residual bootstrap provides asymptotic refinements to the confidence intervals on a more restricted class of AR(1) models (e.g., $|\rho|<1$, i.i.d. shocks, and the existence of positive continuous density), i.e., the rate of convergence of the error in coverage probability (ECP) of the confidence interval $C_n^*(h,1-\alpha)$ is faster than that of $C_n(h,1-\alpha)$.
-Specifically, we show that the rates of convergence of the ECP of the confidence intervals $C_n^*(h,1-\alpha)$ and $C_n(h,1-\alpha)$ are $o\left(n^{-1} \right)$ and $O\left(n^{-1} \right)$, respectively, under Assumption \ref{AV_assumptions} in Section \ref{sec:formal-results}.
-We use the rate of convergence of the ECP as a measure to compare the confidence intervals since a faster rate of convergence of the ECP is associated with a coverage probability closer to the nominal level $1-\alpha$ for a sufficiently large sample size $n$, which indicates a more precise inference method.
-An informal discussion to derive the mentioned rates of convergence appears in Section \ref{sec:why_boots}, while the formal results are in Section \ref{sec:formal-results}.
-To show these results, we follow the literature and prove the existence of Edgeworth expansions for the distribution of the root $R_n(h)$ and its bootstrap version for a fixed $h$ and $|\rho| < 1$.
+Our second set of results shows that the LP-residual bootstrap provides asymptotic refinements to the confidence intervals on a more restricted class of AR(1) models (e.g., $|\rho|\le 1-a$, where $a \in (0,1)$, and i.i.d. shocks with positive continuous density), that is, the size of the error in coverage probability (ECP) of $C_n^*(h,1-\alpha)$ is $o(n^{-1})$, whereas the size of the ECP of $C_n(h,1-\alpha)$ is $O(n^{-1})$.
+More concretely, Theorem \ref{thm:rates_bootstrap} shows the ECP of $C_n^*(h,1-\alpha)$ is $o(n^{-(1+\epsilon)})$ for some $\epsilon \in (0,1/2)$.
+To obtain these results, we derive Edgeworth expansions for the distribution of the root $R_n(h)$ and its bootstrap version for a fixed $h$ and $|\rho| \le 1-a$, where $a \in (0,1)$; that is, the Edgeworth expansions are obtained for stationary AR(1) models and fixed horizons.
+An informal discussion to calculate the size of the ECP using Edgeworth expansions appears in Section \ref{sec:why_boots}, while the formal results are established in Section \ref{sec:formal-results}.